fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/profit-and-loss.md

 Think of the P&L as a video of your business's financial journey over time, while the Balance Sheet is more like a photograph of your financial status at a specific moment.

-## Key components of the Profit and Loss report
+## Key Components of the Profit and Loss Report

 Understanding the main sections of your P&L report can help you better analyze your business's financial health: